manuel-serrano/icfp2024-sudoku/README.md

 Run again the program.
-Depending on the puzzle you chose, the execution should require a smaller number of reactions, which is visible in the logs the solver generate.
+Depending on the puzzle you chose, the execution should require a smaller number of reactions, which is visible in the logs the solver generates.

 The Sudoku solver logs information on the standard output port.
-First, when `solve` is called, it displays the strategies it has received as parameter as a array of integers, which stand for the first character number of each strategy implementation.
+First, when `solve` is called, it displays the strategies it has received as parameter as an array of integers, which stands for the first character number of each strategy implementation.
 For instance:

 ```javascript